CharlesMaponya/CharlesMaponya/README.md

 # Hi there <img src="https://raw.githubusercontent.com/CharlesMaponya/CharlesMaponya/master/wave.gif" width="40px">

 My Name is **Charles Maponya**, A self taught web developer and Aspiring Data scientist.
 I am from Limpopo, South Africa But Currently Based in Lyttleton Manor, Centurion, Pretoria, South Africa.I am passionate and proactive problem solver who is also a strong analytical thinker with a love for programming and collaboration.
-Currently Undergoing Data science training at Explore Data Science Academy and about to Start my Data science Internship with Old Mutual (Pty) Ltd. You can find me on [LinkedIn](https://www.linkedin.com/in/charles-maponya/)
+Currently Undergoing Data science training at Explore Data Science Academy and have startes my Data science Internship with Old Mutual (Pty) Ltd. You can find me on [LinkedIn](https://www.linkedin.com/in/charles-maponya/)

 ## 🔭 Current Projects

-I am Currently working on a [Peer-to-Peer messenger application](https://github.com/CharlesMaponya/MessengerUI) which is written using HTML5, CSS3, JQuery as the frontend technologies and C#, ASP.NET CORE 3.1 as the backend service and MSSQL as the database service.
-Not yet sure when the project will be fully done.
+I am Currently working on an Automated machine learning and Data analytics platform that I would love to open source someday machine learning enthusiasts and data science beginners that I have named autolearn.
+This project will help me empower other data science enthusiasts who wish to understand data in a statistical way and see outlier analysis and their data distributions.
+The repository for this will be coming soooooon...

+## 🌱 I’m currently learning Alteryx, Tableau
+Work at Old Mutual has been fulfilling and Challenging at the same time which has alllowed for growth.
+I am ccurrently learning Alteryx which is a data analytics and data wrangling platform which allows the integration of data wrangling in SQL and python and data modelling in the same environment making it easier to have a modelling process/pipeline that is easily reproducible.
+Data visualization has been fun since I have started using Tableau.
+I am learning more on storytelling and data exploration.

 ## 🔧 Technologies & Tools